 A good employee experience (EX) creates high-performing teams, who in turn drive better productivity and business outcomes.
 By investing in their EX, leaders can realise key mutual benefits for both their business and their people.

 Employee experience is more than enhancing employee benefits to attract and retain talent.
 These aspects are just the tip of the iceberg.
 EX includes every work interaction or touchpoint outside of an employee’s core job, such as organisational culture, management practices, engaging with digital technology, or using office facilities.
 A good EX will be different for each organisation, but all leaders should be considering what it means for their workforce.

-Dedicated EX functions are now springing up to enable a more holistic approach, joining the dots across internal teams, in order to improving experiences at work and realize real commercial returns.
+Dedicated EX functions are now springing up to enable a more holistic approach, joining the dots across internal teams, in order to improve experiences at work and realise real commercial returns.

 Vice President, Global Head of Employee Experience

 Businesses that invest in the employee experience are realising strong gains in employee satisfaction, productivity and operational efficiency.
 If employees work in a frictionless environment – free from distraction – they get more done.

 A great EX also enables better employee retention.
 Providing the right working environment makes people feel happy, fulfilled, and empowered to undertake their work to the best of their ability.

 But the employee experience is not just a nice-to-have for organisations.
 It’s ultimately good for business, leading directly to growth and competitive advantage.
 When done well, you can build a concrete business case for improving EX and achieve a significant return on investment.

 Berkeley will get under the skin of and really understand your organisational culture, listening to what employees value – and what undermines their experience.
 Our employee experience consultants can then map out and prioritise the opportunities for sustainable change, focusing on the real drivers of positive EX and the solutions to key problems.